wpswings/woo-one-click-upsell-funnel/README.txt

 **ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE IS A COMPLETE SOLUTION TO BOOST SALES & AOV WITH THE HELP OF ONE-CLICK POST-PURCHASE UPSELL AND CROSS-SELL OFFERS**

 One Click Upsell Funnel for WooCommerce plugin allows the merchants to create post-purchase upsell and cross-sell offers.
 Customers can add these upsell products in just one click to their cart with no hassle of re-entering the payment details.
-It is an extremely potent WordPress upsell plugin for creating, testing and maintaining upsell funnels giving fantastic offers to customers, increasing their satisfaction with their purchase, and ultimately elevating SALES.
+It is an extremely potent WordPress upsell plugin for creating, testing and maintaining upsell funnels giving fantastic offers to customers, increasing their satisfaction with their purchase, and ultimately elevating sales.

 Create an endless number of upsell offers using the [**WooCommerce upsell plugin**](https://wpswings.com/product/one-click-upsell-funnel-for-woocommerce-pro/?utm_source=wpswings-upsell-pro&utm_medium=upsell-org-page&utm_campaign=upsell-pro), and examine a track report for each sales funnel.
 Additionally, you may use pre-made templates to easily set up and provide upsell for WooCommerce on your online store.
 Encourage customers to purchase more!